Creating a work of art knows no rules. Does it or does it not? Hmmm…… Let’s dig into it!

 Well, presentation of data is more than just any work of art.
 Of course, it’s ‘science’, and science does have its own set of rules and norms.
 Which, if we follow, we can strike the right chord, else our effort may backfire.

 Before we get to the point, ask yourself – Why do we visualize data?
 The answer is simple.
 We do not want to overwhelm anyone with big and complex data, rather we focus on breaking those data into simple and uncomplicated nuggets of valuable information.
 Within a minute, your viewers should grasp whatever your data represents.
 Any longer than that, you’ll lose a potential client.

 That being said, display of data is both science and art intertwined!
 So what are those rules?
 How can we make sure our charts are easy to understand?

-Here are 5 rules of effective data visualization which ’ll help you to visualize your data better and to tell powerful stories from your insights.
+Here are 5 effective data visualization for business practices which help you to visualize your data better and to tell powerful stories from your insights.

 Rule #1: Ensure Your Visualization Answers a Question

 Perhaps, this is the most crucial aspect for any data visualization process.
 Consider, what will this data be used for.
 Create a wireframe that answers the questions, which will drive meaningful actions in your organization.
 What KPIs are vital for answering strategic questions for your business?
 What metrics do you need to include?
 If your data visualization doesn’t tell a story, then what’s the point of presenting it in front of your target audience?

 Dig into those questions & problems that your visualization is trying to solve.
 Also, the message that you want to convey through the presentation to your audience, must be taken care of.